Daniel Ahmadizadeh

 Daniel's Story

 Daniel joined Watsi on June 24th, 2013.
 34 other people also joined Watsi on that day!
-Daniel's most recent donation traveled 8,800 miles to support Dalin, a young girl from Cambodia, to fund fracture repair surgery.
+Daniel's most recent donation traveled 8,200 miles to support Kidus, a two-year-old boy from Ethiopia, to fund corrective surgery for a birth condition.

 Impact